-Do Nows can go wrong when they are too challenging or when students are unclear on what to do; this creates confusion too early, and for some students will provide the reason to switch off.
+Do Nows can go wrong when they are too challenging or when students are unclear on what to do; this creates confusion too early on in the lesson, and for some students will provide the reason to switch off.

 - Keep it pacey – a maximum of 5 minutes